You don’t blog? (5/5: the finale!)

 You are par-ti-ci-pating!

-Invite other bloggers to guestblog (or ‘guest-bog’) on your little online kingdom — and offer to do the same on theirs.
-Keep it simple: file your stories by email instead of opening up new user accounts in your blog.
+- DO:— Invite other bloggers to guestblog (or ‘guest-bog’) on your little online kingdom — and offer to do the same on theirs.
+Keep it simple — file your stories by email instead of opening up new user accounts in your blog.

-Submit stories to other blogs, websites, newsletters and print publications.
+- DO:— Submit stories to other blogs, websites, newsletters and print publications.
 If you do get published, this will generate credibility (even fame) for you, your ‘expertise’ and your blog.
-If not those, then at least ‘excerptise’ (ek-serp-tees) for you.
+If not those, then at least ‘excerptise’ (ek-serp-tees: excerpt expertise) for you.

 For that, you might get a ‘southern death threat’ (which, coincidentally, is also the name of a really nice American rock band).
 At least you’ll know somebody somewhere considers you’re not totally ‘not worth the beating.’